Back to Blogs

 Encord Active enables you to find and fix label errors through data exploration, model-assisted quality metrics, and a one-click labeling integration.
 It takes a data-centric approach to improving model performance.

-• Slice your visual data across metric functions to identify data slices with low performance.
+• Slice your visual data based on metrics to identify data slices with low performance.

 • Flag poor-performing slices and send them for review.